Overview

 Accommodation: None

-The final day of our tour is likely to still include some good birding before we head to Kochi for the flight home.
-Most international flights are in the evening so there is still time to complete any gaps in our list!
+The last day of our tour is likely to still include some good birding before we head to Kochi for the flight home.
+Most international flights are in the evening, so there is still time to complete any gaps in our list!

 Highlights